In theory, getting out of debt seems easy: Spend less, save more, pay it down, and pay it off.

 Practical Strategies for Your Budget

 There are two effective ways to tighten up your budget.
-First, look for ways you can cut costs on recurring payments and monthly bills.
+First, look for ways to cut recurring payments and monthly bills costs.
 For instance, you can refinance your car loan and get a better insurance rate to save hundreds without changing your current purchasing habits.

 The second way is the tried and true method of adjusting how much you spend and what you spend it on.
-For a little help, one tool I use is Trim, which offers a budgeting tool that compares my savings to my spending each month.
+For a little help, I use Rocket Money, which offers a budgeting tool that compares my savings to my monthly spending.
 I can easily see where I’m overspending and thus identify ways I can save every month.

 “If you’re living paycheck to paycheck you really have to focus on budgeting,” Lustig said.

 Think of budgeting like dieting.
-Set rigid rules for yourself and cut out non-essentials, but reward yourself with a cheat day from time to time.
+Set rigid rules for yourself and cut out non-essentials, but reward yourself with a cheat day occasionally.

 5. Find Help Managing Your Debt

 Handling debt can be scary, so you shouldn’t have to face it alone.
-There are tons of tools and resources you can utilize to help you get out of debt.
+You can utilize many tools and resources to help you get out of debt.

 Like I mentioned earlier, Trim is a great budgeting and savings app, but it’s just one of many services that are at your fingertips.

 6. Increase Your Income

 If you follow some of the steps listed above, you’ll free up extra money to put toward your payments without changing your income level.
 Once you’ve started getting your debt under control, you should make an attempt to earn extra money in addition to saving to pay off what you owe faster.

 One of the most effective ways to think of your debt is your debt-to-income ratio, essentially how much of your monthly paychecks go back toward debt payments.
 As you reduce debt over time this ratio will shrink, but adding to your income will speed up the process of ending debt.